Custom Magic ItemsItems:

 Lightning-based touch spells such as Shocking Grasp can be transmitted through metal objects - a property that makes them very useful for fighter/mages using bladed weapons.
 However, there is no easy way to transmit an electrical spell through a quarterstaff or polearm - a simple strip of metal is not enough to carry the magical lightning to its target.
 There is, however, one solution to this dilemma: manticore spines.
 The spines of a manticore are made of a quasi-magical form of iron that is conductive enough to avoid disrupting magical energy.
 A skilled smith can forge this metal into the core of a stave, which can then transmit electricity to the head of a pole-arm or the steel tip of a stave.

 This entry is actually errata on the manual of golems found in the Dungeon Master's Guide.
 Under my houserules, manuals of golem creation do not burst into flame upon successful creation of a golem; the extreme cost of manufacturing a golem is enough.
 Instead of ashes from the manual, a piece of paper inscribed with arcane formula from the manual must be placed into the golem's mouth to activate it.
 This paper must be soaked with the blood of a highly magical creature - like a mimic, a beholder or a dragon.

 Furthermore, the 10% chance per level below 10 of a golem failing is not the chance that it crumbles to pieces, but the chance that it turns on its creator.
-The rule in the Monstrous Manual that any clay or flesh golem, even if properly made, will eventually turn on their masters, is overruled.
-However, if the DM wishes they can apply the following optional rule: greater golems (stone or iron) will turn on their masters immediately if improperly made.
-Lesser golems (flesh or clay) will serve their masters if improperly made, but have a 1% cumulative chance per combat of going permanently berserk.
+Greater golems (stone or iron) will turn on their masters immediately if improperly made.
+Lesser golems such as flesh or clay golems will serve their master even if poorly made, but have a 1% cumulative chance per combat of going permanently berserk.
 Being very weakly bound, flesh golems always have a risk of going berserk - but if properly constructed they can be "calmed down" by their master (10% chance of success each round) if spoken to firmly.

 Orb of Seeing